TOMToolkit/tom_base/docs/brokers/create_dataservice.rst

 Simple vs Advanced Forms:
 +++++++++++++++++++++++++

+By default, your entire form will be displayed on the query page.
+This can be confusing or less convenient for users looking to make a quick query.
 For clarity it can be extremely useful to separate the base level functionality for a data service from the much more complex features and search functionality that is possible with many catalogs, brokers, etc. Towards this end, the TOMToolkit offers both simple and advanced forms for a dataservice.
 By default, an advanced Form will be collapsed when a user first loads the form.

 Simple Forms:
 =============